ProfJake/lab7/README.txt

 watch that video/get the notes from a fellow student, and do the exercises that we do in the video, otherwise you will get "incorrect" results.
 You'll be turning in screenshots of your queries and transactions as well as their results so I'll know if you were following along in the lecture.
+The insert that I perform in the beginning should include your name and whatever other info you want to share (you don't have to put your real email, if you don't want to but it does need to be your name).

-To upload the starting point for this lab, make sure your mongod service is running.
-Make sure you are in THIS directory and then run:
+To setup the starting point for this lab, make sure your mongod service is running.
+Make sure you are in THIS directory (lab 7) and then run:

 	mongorestore --db=practiceDB dump/practiceDB
 	^^		     ^^	      ^		^